immuni-app/immuni-documentation/Technology.md

 ### App Configuration Service

-The App can be partially customised through the Configuration Settings downloaded at the App startup and updated every time the App starts a session, whether in the foreground or background.
+The App can be partially customised through the Configuration Settings downloaded at the App startup and updated every time the App starts a background session.
 For example, these include information such as the weights to be used by the Mobile Client in the calculation of the Total Risk Score.

 #### API - Fetch Configuration Settings <a name="api-fetch-configuration-settings" />